Supert/shibari/README.md

 ### BindableHandlerView : MonoBehaviour

 Base abstract class for View-to-Model connection.
-It binds to a method specified in Unity Editor and calls it when specified conditions are met (for example, ButtonView calls its method when button is clicked).
+It binds to a method specified in Unity Editor and calls it when specified conditions are met (for example, ButtonView calls it's method when button is clicked).

 #### ButtonView

-BindableHandlerView which calls its method when button is clicked.
+BindableHandlerView which calls it's method when button is clicked.

 ### BindableView : MonoBehaviour